lainio/err2/README.md

 ## Assertion (design by contract)

 The `assert` package has been since version 0.6.
-It offers design by contract -type precondition checkers, i.e. asserters.
+The package is meant to be used for design by contract -type of development where you set preconditions for your functions.
+It's not meant to replace normal error checking but speed up incremental hacking cycle.
+That's the reason why default mode (`var D Asserter`) is to panic.
+By panicking developer get immediate and proper feedback which allows cleanup the code and APIs before actual production release.

 ```go
 func marshalAttestedCredentialData(json []byte, data *protocol.AuthenticatorData) []byte {